YishanWang123/YishanWang123/README.md

 ## Hi I'm Yishan 👋

-🧑‍🎓 I am an undergraduate student at Nanjing University of Science and Technology.
-(2022-2026)
+🧑‍🎓 I am an incoming master student at The Chinese University of Hong Kong, Shenzhen.

 - 📫 How to reach me: [yishanwang0502@gmail.com](mailto:yishanwang0502@gmail.com)